rticommunity/rticonnextdds-usecases-act/README.md

 ## Data "Channels"

 Data channels provide an abstraction layer for routing configuration.
-Instead of modifying XML files, you define channels in `system_params.sh` that group topics by their data pattern and apply appropriate QoS policies.
+Instead of modifying XML files, you define channels in `config/params/system_params.sh` that group topics by their data pattern and apply appropriate QoS policies.

-**Channel Configuration** (in `system_params.sh`):
+**Channel Configuration** (in `config/params/system_params.sh`):
 - Comma-separated topic names (no spaces)
 - Supports regex matching with wildcards (e.g., `*Status` matches any prefix)
 - Use `NULL` for unused channels